Crete Senesi

-The Mulino della Commenda, also known as the "Mulino dello Spedale di San Giovanni", consisted of two separate buildings still existing and set against the wall containing the water of the gora.
+The Commenda Mill, formerly known as the "Mill of the Hospital of San Giovanni," consisted of two separate buildings, both still standing and leaning against the retaining wall of the millrace.

-The existence of two distinct buildings could suggest the existence of two different activities: the grinding of grains and the processing of iron with water hammers.
-This last activity would be confirmed by a document of 1319, in which we start from "Molendium ferri".
+The existence of two distinct buildings suggests two distinct activities: the grinding of grain and the working of iron with water hammers.
+This latter activity is confirmed by a document from 1319, which refers to "Molendium ferri."

-Other indications relating to two different processes, would be: the articulation of the water channeling structures and the significant capacity of the gora.
+Other clues pointing to two distinct processes include the structure of the water channeling system and the considerable capacity of the millrace.

-The name of the mill recalls its original property to the monks of the convent of San Giovanni, located where now is the Bar Hervè and the church of San Bernarnardino.
-However, there is a document dating back to 1318, which testifies to the co-ownership of the mill by Antonio di Meo Tolomei.
+The name of the Mill traces its original ownership to the monks of the Convent of San Giovanni, a convent located where the Bar Hervè and the Church of San Bernardino now stand.
+There is also a document, dated around 1318, attesting to the co-ownership of the Mill by Antonio di Meo Tolomei.
+This confirms the recurring hypothesis of a close collaboration between the ruling families of the time and local ecclesiastical orders.

-The name with which the Mulino is known today, dates back to the advent of the Knights of Malta in the management of the Hospitale di San Giovanni, which changed its name and perhaps its social function becoming Commenda dei Cavalieri.
+The name by which the Mill is known today dates back to the final evolution of the Johannine monastic order, which took the title of Knights of Malta.
+In this context, the Hospital of St. John also changed its name and perhaps its social function,

 Read historical-documental references by A.R.C.A.